Skip to main content

 Yield pages instead of rows

-If you can, yield pages when producing data.
-This makes some processes more effective by lowering the necessary function calls (each chunk of data that you yield goes through the extract pipeline once so if you yield a chunk of 10.000 items you will gain significant savings) For example:
+If possible, yield pages when producing data.
+This approach makes some processes more effective by reducing the number of necessary function calls (each chunk of data that you yield goes through the extract pipeline once, so if you yield a chunk of 10,000 items, you will gain significant savings).
+For example:

 import dlt